Busedame/push_swap/README.md

 8. How to compile and run

 ## 🚀 **Project Overview**
-The project involves sorting a *stack* of numbers in ascending order, with a limited set (and amount) of operations allowed.
+The project involves creating a program that sorts a stack of numbers in ascending order, with a limited set (and amount) of operations allowed.

 The program is run like this: